+How do we measure the results of a rebranding?
 How does the market perceive the brand?
 How is it different?
 And what compels our target customers to choose our brand?
 Simple questions may not always render the desired response.
 But if you really want to know where your brand stands, relative to the field of others, this is a definitive step.
 Just ask.

 Need proof in numbers?
 Quantitative research is statistical, mathematical or numerical analysis collected from polls, questionnaires, surveys (and myriad other methods).
 Quantitative research (often referred to as ‘quant’) is often rigid, and designed to numerically measure the responses derived from a research question.
 In brand and marketing research, attitudinal measurement is indeed, well served by quantitative research—as is consumer opinion and behavior and functionality.
 It looks at possible changes with varying orders of frequency, direction and magnitude.
 Quantitative research may be an informative precursor to qualitative research or it may be used to follow up on the qualitative questions that were left unanswered.